Elkins High School (Missouri City, Texas): History

+On May 17, 2024, rapper and alumnus Travis Scott gifted the graduating class of 2024, 600 free pairs of Air Jordan 1 Low Canary Yellows, a pair of Nike shoes utilizing Elkins’ school colors as a tribute.

 Neighborhoods served

 Areas served by the school include Quail Valley, Meadow Creek, Lake Olympia, and all of Riverstone.

 It formerly served Arcola, Fresno, Juliff, and parts of the area near Rosharon in Fort Bend County.